Colorado Payment for Automatic Colorado Extension for Estates or Trusts

-Extracted from PDF file 2016-colorado-form-105.pdf, last modified August 2016
+Extracted from PDF file 2018-colorado-form-105.pdf, last modified June 2018

-Payment for Automatic Colorado Extension for Estates or TrustsDR 0158-F (08/23/16) COLORADO DEPARTMENT OF REVENUE Denver CO 80261-0008 www.TaxColorado.com (0039) 2016 Payment for Automatic Colorado Extension for Estates or Trusts Automatic Filing Extension General Information Colorado income tax returns are due the fifteenth day of the fourth month after the end of your tax year, or by April 18, 2017 for traditional calendar year filers.
+Payment for Automatic Colorado Extension for Estates or TrustsDR 0158-F (08/07/18) COLORADO DEPARTMENT OF REVENUE Denver, CO 80261-0008 Colorado.gov/Tax *180158-F19999* (0039) 2018 Payment for Automatic Colorado Extension for Estates or Trusts Filing extensions are granted automatically, only return this form if you need to make an additional payment of tax.
+Automatic Filing Extension Colorado income tax returns are due the fifteenth day of the fourth month after the end of your tax year, or by April 15, 2019, for traditional calendar year filers.
 If you are unable to file by your prescribed due date, you may file under extension.
-This will allow you an additional 6 months to file your return, or until October 16, 2017 for traditional calendar year filers.
-However, the extension to file DOES NOT allow you to extend your payment due date.
-You must pay at least 90% of your tax liability by the original due date of your return (or April 18th) and the remainder by the filing extension due date (or October 16th) to avoid delinquent payment penalties.
-Penalties and Interest If the 90% rule is NOT met by the original due date, then delinquent penalty and interest will be assessed when you file your return.
-If 90% or more of your tax liability is paid by the original due date, and the remaining balance is paid by the extension due date, no penalty will be assessed.
-DR 0158-F (05/17/16) Fiscal Year Beginning (MM/DD/16) However, you will be billed interest, but only on the amount being paid by the extension due date.
-If after the original due date, you determine that you underpaid your extension payment you should pay the additional tax as soon as possible to avoid further accumulation of penalty and/or interest.
-Go Green with Revenue Online www.Colorado.gov/RevenueOnline allows taxpayers to file taxes, remit payments and monitor their accounts.
-The DR 0158-F is not required if a Return Payment is remitted through this site.
-Please be advised that a nominal processing fee may apply to online payments.
-Pay by Electronic Funds Transfer (EFT) EFT payments can be made safely and for free, and can be scheduled up to 12 months ahead of time to avoid forgetting to make a payment.
-This requires pre-registration before payments can be made.
-Visit www.Colorado.gov/revenue/eft for registration information.
-DO NOT CUT – Return Full Page For the calendar year 2016 or the fiscal year Fiscal Year Ending (MM/DD/YY) Return this form with check or money order payable to the Colorado Department of Revenue, Denver, Colorado 80261‑0008.
-Write the estate’s or trust’s Colorado account number or FEIN and “2016 DR 0158-F” on the check or money order.
+This will allow you an additional 6 months to file your return, or until October 15, 2019, for traditional calendar year filers.
+While there is an extension to file, there is not an extension to the payment due date.
+Penalty and interest are assessed if certain payment criteria are not met.
+Please review FYI General 11 for more information on penalty and interest.
+Pay Online Visit Colorado.gov/RevenueOnline to pay online.
+Online payments reduce errors and provide instant payment confirmation.
+Revenue Online also allows users to submit various forms and to monitor their tax account.
+Electronic Funds Transfer (EFT) Debit and Credit options are free services offered by the department.
+EFT services require pre-registration before payments can be made.
+Visit Colorado.gov/Revenue/EFT for more information.
+The DR 0158-F is not required to be sent if an online payment is made.
+Please be advised that a nominal processing fee may apply to e-check or credit card payments.
+DO NOT CUT – Return Full Page DR 0158-F (06/07/18) For the calendar year 2018 or the fiscal year Fiscal Year Beginning (MM/DD/18) Fiscal Year Ending (MM/DD/YY) Return this form with check or money order payable to the Colorado Department of Revenue, Denver, Colorado 80261‑0008.
+Write the estate’s or trust’s Colorado Account Number or FEIN and “2018 DR 0158-F” on the check or money order.
 Do not send cash.
 File only if you are making a payment.
-FEIN Colorado Account Number Name of Estate or Trust Name of Fiduciary Address City State If No Payment Is Due, Do Not File This Form.
-The state may convert your check to a one time electronic banking transaction.
+FEIN Colorado Account Number Name of Estate or Trust Name of Fiduciary Address City State ZIP If No Payment Is Due, Do Not File This Form.
+Amount of Payment The State may convert your check to a one-time electronic banking transaction.
 Your bank account may be debited as early as the same day received by the State.
 If converted, your check will not be returned.
 If your check is rejected due to insufficient or uncollected funds, the Department of Revenue may collect the payment amount directly from your bank account electronically.
-DO NOT CUT – Return Full Page ZIP Amount of Payment $ .
-00
+DO NOT CUT – Return Full Page $

-Other Colorado Individual Income Tax Forms:
+Related Colorado Estate Tax Forms:

 |Form Code||Form Name|

 Colorado usually releases forms for the current tax year between January and April.
-We last updated Colorado Form 105 from the Department of Revenue in May 2017.
+We last updated Colorado Form 105 from the Department of Revenue in January 2019.

-About the Individual Income Tax
+About the Estate Tax

 Historical Past-Year Versions of Colorado Form 105